juanpc2018/Asmedia-AS2105-sata-to-USB-3/README.md

 I have Thermaltake  BlackX 5G
 P/N ST0019
 single drive.
-i had the dual sata drive bay6 version, but returned because, in those days i only had 3.5", there were No ssd, and large 2.5" were rare. problem is that 2TB 3.5" drives Eat 12v 5A at Spin-Up / Start-Up.
+i had the dual sata drive bay version, but returned because, in those days i only had 3.5", there were No ssd, and large 2.5" were rare. problem is that 2TB 3.5" drives Eat 12v 5A at Spin-Up / Start-Up.